jfpalchak/help-queue/README.md

 ## Description

 Help Queue is a simple React application intended only for practice & learning purposes.
-The functionality of the application loops through a list of hard-coded help tickets to display on the DOM.
+The application conditionally renders a number of different components: a list of tickets, a form to create a ticket, or a form to update or delete an existing ticket - all depending on how the user interacts with the application.

 ## Setup & Installation